LeeYongchao/Sign-language-recognition-with-RNN-and-Mediapipe/README.md

     └── IMG_2475.MOV
     ...
 ```
 OUTPUT_PATH is initially empty directory and when build is done, Mp4 and txt files will be extracted to your own folder path.
-(DO NOT use '_' to your folder path name ex) Apple_pie (X))
+(DO NOT use space bar or '_' to your folder path and video name ex) Apple_pie (X))

 * On training data
 ```shell